Pokemon: The Unknown Continuum

 "The lord and master who governs and maintains the flow of time itself and hands down moral guidance to us – well, to the human kind it seems.
 Maybe this civilization is really young, is it Serge?"

-"Apparently only just over a hundred according to historians.
+"Apparently over a hundred according to historians.
 And this Dialga guy...I'd really need to see him for myself."
 Serge said as I tried not to scoff.
 'Over a hundred years' still sounded incredibly young to me compared to other civilizations.

 "Let's not go down that road."
 I said before I'd start getting annoyed and dive head first into zealously defending my faith.